P=W conjectures for character varieties with symplectic resolution: Introduction

 \subsection{Outline of the paper}

 \begin{itemize} \item In Sections \ref{sec:preliminaries} and \ref{sec:modulispacesforGlSl} we recall basic notions and theorems used throughout the paper. \item In \cref{sec:compactificationHodge} we lift the non-abelian Hodge correspondence $\Psi$ to a diffeomorphism $\widetilde{\Psi}$ between the resolutions of the Betti and Dolbeault moduli spaces; see \cref{LiftNAHC}.
 To this end, we describe an explicit compactification of the Hodge moduli space in \cref{thm:compactification}.
-Note that $\widetilde{\Psi}$ is the diffeomorphism which appears in the statement of the P=W conjecture for resolution. \item In \cref{sec: P=W for SL implies P=W for GL} we show that the P=W conjecture for $\Sl_n$ implies the P=W conjecture for $\Gl_n$. \item In \cref{sec:P=W1} we prove the P=W conjectures for $g=1$. \item The rest of the paper is devoted to the proof of the P=W conjectures for $M \coloneqq M_{\mathrm{Dol}}(C, \Sl_2)$, with $C$ a curve of genus $2$.
+Note that $\widetilde{\Psi}$ is the diffeomorphism which appears in the statement of the P=W conjecture for symplectic resolution.
+As a by-product, we answered a question by Simpson about the projectivity of the compactification of the de Rham moduli space, see \cref{cor:compactificationdeRhamproj}. \item In \cref{sec: P=W for SL implies P=W for GL} we show that the P=W conjecture for $\Sl_n$ implies the P=W conjecture for $\Gl_n$. \item In \cref{sec:P=W1} we prove the P=W conjectures for $g=1$. \item The rest of the paper is devoted to the proof of the P=W conjectures for $M \coloneqq M_{\mathrm{Dol}}(C, \Sl_2)$, with $C$ a curve of genus $2$.
 We describe the geometry of $M$ in great detail in \cref{sec:preliminary}: its singularities and its symplectic resolution $\widetilde{M}$ in \cref{sec:singularityresolution}; the fixed loci of the $\Gm$-action on $M$ and $\widetilde{M}$ in \cref{sec:torusaction}; the (universal) quasi-\'{e}tale cover $q\colon M_{\iota} \to M$ in \cref{sec:orbibundlemoduli}; a universal Higgs bundle on the smooth locus $M^{\mathrm{sm}}_{\iota}$ of $M_{\iota}$ in \cref{sec:Universalbundle}; the zero fibre of the Hitchin fibration in \cref{sec:nilpotent}. \item In \cref{sec:P=W2} we explain the strategy of the proof of the P=W conjecture for $M$.
 Ultimately, we reduce the proof of the P=W conjectures for $M$ and $\widetilde{M}$ to the PI=WI conjecture for $M$. \item In \cref{sec:The action of the 2-torsion of the Jacobian} we compute the necessary intersection Poincar\'{e} and E-polynomials. \item In \cref{sec:a tautological class} we build a tautological class of perversity $2$ and weight $4$, out of the universal bundle on $M^{\text{sm}}_{\iota}$.
-This allows to conclude the proof of the PI=WI conjecture for $M$ in \cref{sec:invIH}. \item In \cref{sec:intersectionform} we compute the intersection form on $H^6_c(\widetilde{M}, \QQ)^{\Gamma}$. \end{itemize}
+This allows to conclude the proof of the PI=WI conjecture for $M$ in \cref{sec:invIH}. \item In \cref{appendix:deg} we collected some information about degenerations of compact hyperk\"{a}hler varieties to Dolbeault moduli spaces. \end{itemize}